kmonad/kmonad/doc/syntax_guide.md

   é    ë    ñ    Æ
 ```

+For an overview of *all* the supported special characters, the best place to
+look at the moment is [the source code](../src/KMonad/Core/Parser/Parsers/SpecialSymbol.hs).

 Additionally, we provide support for a variety of 'hidden-key' style
 modify-the-next-keystroke behavior (again, using X11's macros).
 These can be
 specified by using the `+` character, followed immediately by the keycode (or